hamo225/real_estate_lp/README.md

 ---

 ### Run
-Watch for changes in the scss/css files and to run live-server.
+Run live-server and watch for changes in the scss/css files
 ```
 npm run start
 ```